purcell3a/flexpharm/README.md

         1. lowest price accepted for prescription
         2. closest bank to being full

-   The piggy bank hierarchy motivates recievers to compete in accepted price for the order in order to GET that order/buisness/whatever
+   The piggy bank hierarchy motivates recievers to compete for lowest accepted price  in order to WIN that order/buisness/whatever